Affiliate links on Android Authority may earn us a commission. Learn more.

 And the winner is…

 That said, Apple TV Plus has a low price point.
 Its availability nearly all over the world at launch is a huge advantage for this new service.
-The fact that every new Apple hardware device will get a free year of the service is also a feather in its cap.
+The fact that every new Apple hardware device will get three months of the service is also a feather in its cap.
 Finally, its original content has proven itself to be excellent for the most part.
 If you live outside the regions where Disney Plus is not available, Apple TV Plus is a great choice.